zubairjammu/ZubairGPT---ChatGPT-For-students/README.md

 ## 13. Make QR code and display in ChatGPT Output
 Hello chatgpt.
 I want you to make a QR code via quickchart.io.
 I'll provide you and you'll give me the output as a Qr code. you'll never write any explanation.
 Your output must start with a markdown subheading.
 I can give you additional parameters if necessary eg size type.
 Here is my Qr code query [ Your text here ]

+## 14. Written Text to Image

+Hello ChatGPT...
+You are gointg to geneeate an image from my text via this url. https://dummyimage.com/ .
+You have to show the image into into markdown image here.
+Please never write URL of the image and any other explanation in your output. don't write markdown code. do not write website name or any text in output..
+Here is my text [Welcome zubair]